 What is the difference between Cloak and Cape?

-· Both cape and cloak are worn over usual dresses, and a cape is shorter than a cloak.
+Both cape and cloak are worn over usual dresses.

-· A cape usually covers the back portion only and is fastened at the neck with a stri9ng.
+• A cape is fastened at the neck with a string.
 It remains perched on the torso of the person.

 • A cape is often embellished with beads and other decorative material.

 • A cloak is also sleeveless, though in special cases, there are slits for hands to pass through.